Custom Inflatable Tunnel Tents

 One of the main differences for tunnels is the way in which they are built.
 They come in two different build options which are completely preferential.
 The first is a tubular design with lets and open gaps for people to walk through, much like a regular pole tent.
 It is supported by the legs that support the structure that is it built with.
 At the same time, we design the structure according to our clients needs.
 The tubular style is definitely cheaper since it has a simple design that uses less material and requires less work for us to stitch together.
 Both are solid constructions and are just as easy to install.

 One major difference is that the tubular design has the ability to have an interchangeable tent cover.
 It can be swapped for another of a different design which can come in handy if you go to different events and feature different branding.

 take a quick look

 The tent below is both an inflatable tent and an inflatable tunnel.
 It was designed for Safety 1st for a baby car seat marketing campaign.
 The inflatable tent was taken to many events across the country where they would show up at Walmart, Target and other stores and showcase their products.
 The design is a 20x40 tubular tunnel tent with custom printed graphics on the tent top.
 It also has removable walls which they used to block out the sun and to limit entrance/exit points from the tent.
-The color scheme was also matched to their grey and specific yellow when printed so that it didn't deviate from their brand guidelines.
+The color scheme was also matched to their gray and specific yellow when printed so that it didn't deviate from their brand guidelines.